ulm0/k8s-arm/README.md

 ### Installing a given version

-All you need to do is choose one version and use it as follows `install.sh -i 17.03.0~ce-0~raspbian-jessie`.
+All you need to do is choose one version and use it as follows `k8s-arm -i 17.03.0~ce-0~raspbian-jessie`.

 #### List of available versions